 It depends on what makes you comfortable.
 You can always request a new ballot or pick one up in our office, but you can also correct your ballot.
 To correct the ballot, mark 1 straight line through the selection you made in error and write “no” next to it.
 Write “yes” next to the candidate/choice you do want to make as well as fill in the oval to the left.
 Please do not initial your correction or identify yourself in any way so we can maintain your ballot’s secrecy.

 What is the deadline to return my ballot?

-If you want to drop your ballot off at a Polling Place, Drop Box or our office you must do so by 8pm on November 3, 2020.
-If you mail your ballot to our office, it must be postmarked by November 3, 2020.
-We can accept mailed ballots postmarked by Election Day for tallying until November 20, 2020.
+If you want to drop your ballot off at a Polling Place, Drop Box or our office you must do so by 8pm on Election Day.
+If you mail your ballot to our office, it must be postmarked by Election Day.
+We can accept mailed ballots postmarked by Election Day for tallying.

 What is a postmark and how do I get one?

 A postmark indicates the location and date the Postal Service accepted custody of a mail piece.
 If you need to obtain a postmark on Election Day you will need to visit a post office in person before they close.